 5. FINAL PROVISIONS

 5.1.
-The members of the university community are obliged to know the Code of Honour NTUU "KPI".
-Ignorance or misunderstanding of the rules of this Code is not a justification for unethical behaviour.
+The University community members are to know the Code of Honor of Igor Sikorsky Kyiv Polytechnic Institute.
+Ignorance or misunderstanding of the Code provisions is not an excuse for unethical behavior.